Birkbeck/msc-projects-2023-4-Abuzer-Khanzade/README.md

 - Bitcoin price data: Historical data obtained from Yahoo Finance (2013–2021).
 - Sentiment data: Sourced from a Kaggle dataset containing over 824,000 cryptocurrency-  related tweets.

+## Data Preprocessing:

+- Missing values were addressed.
+- Datasets were aligned by date.
+- Features were normalized using StandardScaler for consistency.

 ## Feature Engineering:

 - Technical indicators like SMA, EMA, RSI, and MACD were added to capture market trends.
-- Sentiment features (positive, neutral, negative, compound scores) were merged with Bitcoin price data for integration into models.
+- Sentiment features (positive, neutral, negative, compound scores) were transformed into lagged variables and rolling averages to reflect delayed impacts and smoothed patterns.

 ## Model Development: